olivermaxx6/Electro-Store/Backend/docs/dev/port-policy.md

 ## Enforcement History

 This policy was implemented to:
-- Prevent conflicts with Splunk and other services using port 8000
 - Ensure consistent development environment setup
 - Provide clear error messages when incorrect ports are used
 - Maintain compatibility with existing tooling while enforcing the policy